 - Chandra Lekha Sriram

-- Professor, School of Oriental and African Studies (SOAS), University of London, Law [ bio ]
+- Professor, University of East London, Law and International Relations [ bio ]

-Chandra Lekha Sriram is Professor in Law at the University of London, School of Oriental and African Studies.
+Chandra Lekha Sriram is Professor of International Law and International Relations at the University of East London.
 Her areas of teaching expertise include war and human rights, public international law, international criminal law, human rights, and conflict prevention and post-conflict peace building.
 She is author and editor of various books and journal articles on international relations, international law, human rights and conflict prevention and peace building, including Peace as governance: power-sharing, armed groups, and contemporary peace negotiations (Palgrave 2008); Globalizing justice for mass atrocities: A revolution in accountability (Routledge 2005); and Confronting past human rights violations: Justice versus peace in times of transition (Frank Cass 2004).
 Sriram received her PhD in Politics from Princeton University and her JD from the University of California, Berkeley.

 - Samar Mussa Al-Bulushi

 - Yale University, Anthropology